rrruko/squigly-trace/README.md

 May or may not currently be on hiatus.

 Let me know if something is amiss.
+(In particular, it's terribly slow and I'm kind of stuck on fixing that.)

 # Building